 5) Hollywood Roosevelt Hotel

 The Hollywood Roosevelt Hotel has been around since 1927.
 It’s such a part of Hollywood history that the very first Oscars were held there.
 (Back then the ceremony was not televised.)
-So I was thrilled to be able to walk through the lobby and by the pool on the tour.
+So I was thrilled to be able to walk through the lobby and by the pool.
 Many old Hollywood stars stayed here.

 The most famous is certainly Marilyn Monroe, who actually lived here for two years.
 They say her ghost haunts the building, but we didn’t see her when we were walking around.
 If I did get haunted by Marilyn Monroe, I’d just start singing “Candle in the Wind” with my very best Elton John voice.
 Pretty sure that would scare her off.